Italian Delights - 2 days in Florence, the city of architectural marvels

 1. Florence Cathedral or the Cathedral of Santa Maria del Fiore

-The cathedral is the fourth largest church in the world.
+The cathedral is the fourth-largest church in the world.
 The exterior facade of the church is stunningly beautiful.
-The white, pink and green marble give it a truly mesmerizing touch.
+The white, pink and green marble gives it a truly mesmerising touch.

 Entry to the cathedral is free.
-You have to buy tickets for visiting the dome, the Bell Tower and the Baptistery, though.
+You have to buy tickets to visit the dome, the Bell Tower and the Baptistery, though.

 Please check their website for more details on the type of ticket you wish to buy and the validity of the ticket.